ministryofjustice/hmpps-education-and-work-plan-ui/README.md

 To ensure notifications are routed to the correct slack channels, update the `alerts-slack-channel` and `releases-slack-channel` parameters in `.circle/config.yml` to an appropriate channel.

 ## Imported Types
-Some types are imported from the Open API docs for hmpps-education-and-work-plan-api, prisoner-search-api, curious-api and ciag-induction-api.
+Some types are imported from the Open API docs for hmpps-education-and-work-plan-api, prisoner-search-api, prison-register, curious-api, hmpps-support-for-additional-needs-api, and hmpps-learner-records-api.
 You will need to install the node module `openapi-typescript` globally with the following command:

 `npm install -g openapi-typescript`